HarteJoe/word_finder/README.md

 A user-defined grid can be used (follow the prompt).
 This should be a plaintext file that has each row in the grid as a row of letters in the text file, no spaces!
 A random grid will be generated otherwise

+The program will look for the dictionary file in the current working directory - it must be called "dict.txt".
+You can alternatively specify a dictionary file as an argument, but if "dict.txt" is present it will be used regardless.